smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/masteradvanced.rst

 The master has a web server used for a variety of master communications, including master/space controller communications and the Master API Websocket interface.
-This is controlled with the configuration property `interactivespaces.master.communication.port`.
+This is controlled with the configuration property `smartspaces.master.communication.port`.
 It's default value is `8090`.
 This property is set in `config/container.conf`.